Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

-The baryonic physics employed in this work are similar to those used in \citet{Jeon2017}.
+The baryonic physics used in this work is similar to that used in \citet{Jeon2017}.
 For detailed descriptions, we refer the reader to that paper, but we provide a brief overview of the critical implementations here.
 Notably, in this study, we further revise the star formation and SN feedback modules to utilize the stochastic and individual IMF sampling methods, as described in detail in Section~\ref{sec:2.3.2} and Section~\ref{sec:2.4.2}.
-To investigate the effects of IMF sampling on the evolution of UFD analogs, we perform three sets of comparison simulations.
+To investigate the effects of IMF sampling on the evolution of UFD analogs, we performed three sets of comparison simulations.
 Each pair of runs starts from the same initial condition, targeting one of the UFD analogs ({\sc Halo~1}, {\sc Halo~2}, and {\sc Halo~3}), but adopting three different IMF sampling methods, resulting in a total of nine runs.
-We designate the runs with burst modeling, stochastic IMF sampling, and individual IMF sampling as {\sc Burst}, {\sc SIMF}, and {\sc Indiv}, respectively.
+To assess the impact of stochasticity, we performed two additional runs with different random seeds for each halo and each method, increasing the total number of simulations to 27.
+However, our discussion primarily focuses on the main set of 9 simulations.
+We designate the runs with burst modeling, stochastic IMF sampling, and individual IMF sampling as {\sc Burst}, {\sc Simf}, and {\sc Indiv}, respectively.
 Key physical characteristics of the simulated UFD analogs at $z=6$ are listed in Table~\ref{table:simul}.